 Being standards-centric means adopting a common approach.
-This can be from a data labelling perspective and making sure each of the silos (Food, Water and Energy) have a common data dictionary and common data ontology.
+This can be from a data labelling perspective and making sure each of the silos (Food, Water and Energy) has a common data dictionary and common data ontology.

 Open –> API Centric

 Being open means having easy access to the data.
 The best way of delivering this is to place the data behind an API.
-Make the API the gatekeeper to the data, use the API to define what can happen to that data.
+Make the API the gatekeeper to the data, and use the API to define what can happen to that data.

 Governance –> Common Data Sets

 What will make a successfully deployed and working IDSS is smart decisions being made that have an impact on the ground.
-This can be made easier by lots of talking, agreement tracking and enforcement.
+This can be made easier by lots of talking, agreement tracking, and enforcement.
 The starting conversation is making sure all parties are working off common datasets.
 When the IDSS outputs a new GIS layer, this can be consumed and understood by all actors.
 Otherwise, why bother?